AllStarLink/ASL3-Manual/docs/adv-topics/incompatibles.md

 systemctl restart asterisk
 ```

+If running the AllStarLink Pi Appliance (or another system with a firewall),
+inbound to port 667/UDP must be permitted.
+For directions on how to do this
+with the Pi Appliance see [Managing the Firewall](../pi/cockpit-firewall.md).

 ## USB udev
 A udev rule is needed to allow Asterisk running as non-root access to the USB system.
 ASL3 systems installed from debs, apt install or images will already have this rule in place.